Where to Invest in Oil Now

 What’s the Difference Between Horizontal and Vertical Drilling?

 Vertical drilling refers to drilling a wellbore straight down, more or less.
-It was historically the way to drill, but with advances in technology horizontal wells, where operators drill the wellbore horizontally, have become more popular.
+Historically, it was the only way to drill.
+After advances in technology, horizontal wells, where operators drill the wellbore horizontally, have become popular.

 What’s the Real Break-Even for Horizontal Drilling?

 What’s the true break-even price in the Permian, Scoop, Stack and other popular unconventional basins?
 There are many opinions, but today I refer to a Wall Street Journal article that outlines the factors to consider when evaluating economics in big frack, heavy horizontal wells.